Upper bounds for Heilbronn's triangle problem in higher dimensions: Introduction

-In Section \ref{sect1} we prove Theorem \ref{main}.
-It would be interesting to combine our argument with more advanced methods from \cite{KPS2} and \cite{R3} based on Bombieri-type inequalities.
-Note however that there is a natural limit to those techniques applied to the $\Delta_{d, d}$ problem at the exponent $n^{-1-\frac12-\frac13-\ldots - \frac1d} = n^{- \log d + O(1)}$.
-So it is possible that even though those ideas generalize well to all $d\ge 3$, the resulting improvement might still only affect the constant term in Corollary \ref{cor1}.
-On the other hand, our argument seems to be rather wasteful for small $d$ so perhaps the bound can be improved significantly there.
+It would be interesting to combine the approach introduced in this paper with the analytic method of Roth \cite{R3}, which was developed further by Koml\'os--Pintz--Szemer\'edi \cite{KPS2} and then by Cohen, Pohoata and the author \cite{CPZ}.
+Note however that all these techniques applied to the `main' problem of estimating $\Delta_{d+1, d}$ have a natural barrier at the exponent $n^{-1-\frac12-\frac13-\ldots - \frac1d} = n^{- \log d + O(1)}$.
+So improving the main term in Corollary \ref{cor1} likely requires new ideas.
+On the other hand, our argument seems rather wasteful for small values of $d$ so perhaps the bounds on $\Delta_{k,d}$ for small values of $d$ and $k$ can be improved further.

+{\em Notation.} We use the standard asymptotic notation.
+If not specified, letters $c$ and $C$ usually denote constants not depending on $n$ and which might change from line to line.
+All logarithms are in the natural base.